 - Tree trimming companies make their money on trimming trees or removing trees.
 They will offer you free estimates because they stand a good chance of making a sale.

-- The companies they work for have large overhead costs of doing business with all of their equipment and machinery.
+- The companies they work for have large overhead costs for doing business with all of their equipment and machinery.
 They have sales incentives—it’s their job.
 Whether or not trees should be trimmed is ultimately a matter of opinion, but a tree’s physiological responses to trimming are not a matter of opinion.

 - A salesperson is more likely to omit important information, present it incompletely, or genuinely due to a lack of knowledge of advanced tree biology or ecology.
 These things matter and short-sighted tree care can cost you a lot of money in the long run.